Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 )
 ```

-Instead of triggering behavior, `PopoverButton`s purpose is to reveal and hide a `Popover`.
+Instead of triggering behavior, `PopoverButton`'s purpose is to reveal and hide a `Popover`.

-We first create the `Popover`, then supply it as the argument to `PopoverButton`s constructor:
+We first create the `Popover`, then supply it as the argument to `PopoverButton`'s constructor:

 ```julia
 popover = Popover()